Chief Financial Officer

 Brad Mencher is the Chief Financial Officer for Atlas Staffing.
 He is responsible for optimizing the use of capital, ensuring forward-looking financial management, and leveraging data and modeling for strategic and tactical decisions.
 Brad joined Atlas Staffing in 2021 and was impressed with the team’s commitment to growing the company and doing the right thing, all with an eye toward long term value.

-Brad brings a diverse background and broad experience to Atlas, which have influenced his practical approach to financial planning, analysis, and growing the business.
+Brad brings a diverse background and broad experience to Atlas Staffing, which have influenced his practical approach to financial planning, analysis, and growing the business.
 After completing degrees at Dartmouth and Michigan, Brad worked his way south to Atlanta and warmer weather.
 His previous experience includes serving as CFO of an IT staffing company, owning an electronics recycling company, managing FP&A for an IT organization, and working as Finance VP for an $800m hospitality division.
 His varied experience helps him bridge the gap between operations and finance, applying his staffing industry experience and analytical skills to his role with Atlas.

 Get To Know Brad